1.0 Purpose and Scope

 3.1.1 Direct or indirect contact with patients/clients

-3.1.1.1 Measles, mumps, rubella, varicella, pertussis, and COVID-19
+3.1.1.1 Measles, mumps, rubella, varicella and pertussis

 Persons whose work or course program activities include tasks with risk of infectious disease transmission via direct or indirect contact with patients/clients must provide evidence that they have been vaccinated against, or are not susceptible to the VPDs listed below: